JesusMG/conflictsdetector-mergebot/README.md

 ## A full configuration example
 This section breaks down the configuration of the Plastic SCM DevOps feature for a repo with a Trunk Builder mergebot (TrunkBot) and a ConflitsDetector mergebot (ConflictsBot) working together.
 The initial step is to have a plastic repo filled with the project code I want to track.
-In this example,  my repo name is “pnunit”, and my plastic server is configured with User/Password authentication mode.
+In this example,  my repo name is **pnunit**, and my plastic server is configured with User/Password authentication mode.
 A special “bot” user was created for mergebots described above.

 ### 1-The plugs
 Plugs are mergebot connectors to actual external systems supporting the build & merge process.
 In this example, I used:
-* Jira as the issue tracker (optional)
+* **Jira** as the issue tracker (optional)
-* Jenkins to build & test the project code (mandatory)
+* **Jenkins** to build & test the project code (mandatory)
-* An email notifier based on Gmail (optional)
+* An **email** notifier based on Gmail (optional)
 The configuration of these plugs are pretty easy: they just require URL’s to actual services, and credentials to access them.
 ![DevOps plugs](https://image.ibb.co/fmDAqA/00-plugs.png)

 ### 2-The TrunkBot
 TrunkBot is the Plastic SCM's DevOps built-in mergebot that drives the build & merge process for the tracked branches of selected repo.
 I created mine with the following configuration by clicking in *Add a new mergebot* button:
 ![New Mergebot - TrunkBot - Page 1](https://image.ibb.co/b2gwVA/01-new-trunkbot-1.png)
 No surprises here.
-I typed the repo name to track, I selected which branch will have the role of trunk branch (“/main”), the task branches prefix to track & merge to trunk branch, and the plastic user for the TrunkBot in order to query & execute operations on the tracked repo.
+I typed the repo name to track, I selected which branch will have the role of trunk branch (**/main**), the task branches prefix to track & merge to trunk branch, and the plastic user for the TrunkBot in order to query & execute operations on the tracked repo.
 Next, I defined which is the attribute name to identify the “status” of a branch, and its possible values:
 ![New Mergebot - TrunkBot - Page 2](https://image.ibb.co/choMxq/01-new-trunkbot-2.png)
 As you can see in the screenshot above, I also configured the *automatic labeling* feature to create a new auto-increment label on every new changeset in trunk branch.